cloud-native-toolkit/ibm-garage-iteration-zero/README.md

     - a Public and Private VLAN
 - [Docker Desktop](https://www.docker.com/products/docker-desktop) installed and running on your local machine
 - [Node](https://nodejs.org/en/) installed on your local machine

-## Deploying with Terraform
-This section discusses deploying IBM Cloud resources with Terraform.
-This section uses the [Garage Catalyst Docker Image](https://cloud.docker.com/u/garagecatalyst/repository/docker/garagecatalyst/ibm-garage-cli-tools) to run the Terraform client.

-**NOTE:** The terraform scripts can be run to create a new Kubernetes cluster or modify an existing cluster.
-If an existing cluster is selected, then any existing namespaces named `tools`, `dev`, `test`, and `staging` and any resources contained therein will be destroyed.

-**Warning: This has only been tested on MacOS.**

 ## Installation